 Peak-season is all about endurance and skill work

 Here you are using a combination of fast-twitch and slow-twitch muscle fibers.
 But the closer you move more towards the peak time, the more slow-twitch you utilize.

 Now is the time to practice boxing.
 This is when you want to be in a caloric deficit.
 You want your drills, skills, footwork, and conditioning.

 Conditioning is about becoming comfortable with being uncomfortable.
 This is when we use what we’ve been building during the off-season.

 How long and how fast can you go?

 After each workout, to add more conditioning you can use kettlebells to destroy yourself.
 Simple swings routine coupled with other exercises can get you out of breath in no time.

 Conditioning is about being able to move and lift heavy objects under metabolic demand.
 This means when you feel tired.

-You may do well 20 kettlebell swings cold-turkey.
+You may do well with 20 kettlebell swings cold turkey.
 But what if you would add some 400m run before that?
-Or combine with burpees or with rowing machine?
+Or combine with burpees or with a rowing machine?